 If I am hardcore, I will always always test in a Sandbox first).

 Step 3: Create a Process Automation (custom object) record

 Include the name, type, and node (if applicable) of the automation.
 Put in the time of the previous process, and how the time it took for Step 2.
 Copy the ID of your new record from your URL.

-Step 4: Modify Automation
+Step 4A: Modify Automation for Process Builder

 In that same node of the Process, add an additional Immediate Action, choose “Flows”, choose your Flow “Create Automation Runtime.”
 Set the Flow variable “ProcessAutomationID”, type “String” to the ID of the Process Automation record you created in Step 3.